-Summary: This Cajetan is the founder of an institute for the reform of the clergy who worked in Rome, Vicenza and Naples in the 16th Century.
-It is important to distinguish this saint from his contemporary Thomas Cardinal Cajetan (Giacomo de Vio 1469-1534), a Dominican neo-scholastic theologian and examiner of Martin Luther at the Diet of Augsburg in 1517.
+Summary: St Cajetan is the founder of an institute for the reform of the clergy who worked in Rome, Vicenza and Naples in the 16th Century.
+(It is important to distinguish this Cajetan from his contemporary Thomas Cardinal Cajetan O.P.
+(Giacomo de Vio 1469-1534), a Dominican neo-scholastic theologian and examiner of Martin Luther at the Diet of Augsburg in 1517.)

 Patrick Duffy profiles him.

 Cajetan dei Conti di Tiene was born in Vicenza in the republic of the Veneto.
 He was of noble family, the youngest of three brothers.
 His mother played a strong part in developing his piety.
 After attending college at Vicenza he studied law at Padua where he attained a doctorate in both civil and canon law.
 He then went to Rome where became a diplomat in the service of Pope Julius II and won over the Venetian Republic.